And What You Can Do About It

 There is no easy solution for kids who don’t read, but there are things you can do which require effort, not only on the child’s part, but also on your part.
 The earlier these actions are taken, the better.

 Our modern world provides many quick and pleasant distractions for both children and adults.
-The enjoyment of reading is an acquired skill which requires time and effort.
+The enjoyment of reading is an acquired skill which requires time and energy.
 Following are the fundamentals of reading motivation and some ideas to implement them.
 We hope you will try a few, and we hope your child or student learns to love reading.

 You must set your priorities and give free reading the time it deserves in your schedule.
 It is very important that children see parents (and teachers) reading for pleasure and for information.